-So how long does it take to pay back the debt?
-A lot of this depends on you and the career path you take and the payments you make.
+How long does it take to pay back the debt?
+Much of this depends on the student, the career path they take, and the medical loan repayments they make.
 However, the relatively low salaries young doctors earn during their residencies don’t typically allow for much opportunity to pay back loans until their first position after residency.

-Let’s say, hypothetically, you have federal Direct Loans, such as Stafford, PLUS, Consolidation, or Perkins (if consolidation).
+Let’s say, hypothetically, a borrower has federal Direct Loans, such as Stafford, PLUS, or a Direct Consolidation Loan.
 And let’s also say you can prove you have partial financial hardship (PFH), and qualify for an income-driven repayment plan.

-In that situation, your monthly repayment would be capped at 10% to 15% of your monthly discretionary income, for a period of up to 25 years.
-And, after 25 years, whatever you haven’t paid back will be forgiven (although that amount will be taxable).
+In that situation, the monthly repayment would be capped at 10-15% of the borrower’s monthly discretionary income for a period of up to 25 years.
+After the 25 years, whatever hasn’t been repaid is forgiven (although that amount may be taxable).

-However, if after your residency, you get a position with an income that takes you out of the PFH tier, you could move to the Standard Repayment Plan for federal student loans, and potentially pay off your loan sooner.
+However, if after residency, the borrower in question gets a position with an income that removes them from the PFH tier, they could switch to the Standard Repayment Plan for federal student loans and potentially pay off the loan more quickly.

-Here are some tips if you’re interested and able to shorten your repayment timeline, which can lower the amount of student loan interest you pay over time.
+Here are some tips for those interested and able to shorten their repayment timeline, which can lower the amount of student loan interest paid over the life of the loan.

-It is possible to start paying down your medical school debt in residency.
-While some students may be tempted to put their loans in student loan forbearance in their residency years, doing so can add quite a bit in compounding interest to your bill.
+It is possible to start paying down medical school debt in residency.
+While some students may be tempted to put their loans in student loan forbearance in their residency years, doing so can add quite a bit in compounding interest to the bill.

 Making Extra Payments

-Another tactic to help pay your student loans faster is via simple budgeting.
-When you get your first position post-residency, you could commit to living on a budget for just a few more years.
-By putting as much of your salary toward extra student loan payments as you can afford to, you can help cut years—and interest payments—off your repayment timeline.
+Another tactic to help pay off student loans faster is via simple budgeting.
+After getting your first position post-residency, consider committing to living on a relatively tight budget for just a few more years.
+Putting as much salary toward extra student loan payments as possible could potentially help cut time — and interest payments — off the repayment timeline.

-While refinancing can save you money, it does mean you’ll have to give up the benefits that come with federal student loans like income-driven repayment, deferment, forbearance, and student loan forgiveness specific to physicians.
+While refinancing could help borrowers save money over the life of the loan, it does mean giving up the benefits that come with federal student loans, like income-driven repayment, deferment, forbearance, and student loan forgiveness specific to physicians.

-But if you don’t foresee needing these services, refinancing might be a viable option and could potentially save you a fair amount.
+But for borrowers who don’t foresee needing these services, refinancing might be a viable option.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.